Mirion, funds set to bid for Areva unit Canberra -source

-PARIS, Dec 3 (Reuters) - U.S. radiation detection and protection group Mirion Technologies and investment funds Apax Partners, 3i and Triton are in the running to bid for Canberra, a unit of French nuclear group Areva, a source familiar with the situation told Reuters on Thursday.
+PARIS (Reuters) - U.S. radiation detection and protection group Mirion Technologies and investment funds Apax Partners, 3i and Triton are in the running to bid for Canberra, a unit of French nuclear group Areva AREVA.PA, a source familiar with the situation told Reuters on Thursday.

 The source also said French public investment bank Bpifrance might take part in the operation for Areva’s nuclear radiation measurement unit Canberra, as it did in the sale of Verallia by Saint-Gobain in October, when Bpifrance took a 10 percent stake alongside the Apollo fund.